Smart card: One time password

 A Complex Card can be used to compute a cryptographic value, such as a One-time password.
 The One-Time Password is generated by a cryptoprocessor encapsulated in the card.
-To implement this function, the cryptoprocessor must be initialized with a seed value, which enables the identification of the OTPs respective of each card.
+To implement this function, the crypto processor must be initialized with a seed value, which enables the identification of the OTPs respective of each card.
 The hash of seed value has to be stored securely within the card to prevent unauthorized prediction of the generated OTPs.

 One-Time Passwords generation is based either on incremental values (event based) or on a real time clock (time based).
 Using clock-based One-Time Password generation requires the Complex Card to be equipped with a Real-time clock.

 Complex Cards used to generate One Time Password have been developed for: